fbclh/telephone-number-validator/README.md

 ## Description

-Convert the given arabic number into a roman numeral.
+Return true if the passed string looks like a valid US phone number.

 ## Example